Qix-/tag/README.md

 # Tag

-**Tag** is a task runner/'renderer' (see _Why?_) that employs a _very_ basic DSL in order to specify job dependencies with potentially complex build configuration setups.
+**Tag** is a task runner/build script generator that employs a _very_ basic DSL in order to specify job dependencies with potentially complex build configurations (variants).

-Tag is most similar to GNU Make.

-Tag consists of just a few primitives...
+Tag is most similar to GNU Make, and consists of just a few primitives:

 - **Rules** - map inputs to targets (outputs)
 - **Tasks** - pseudo-commands to build a pre-determined set of targets (similar to `.PHONY` rules in GNU Make)